New Volume Comparison Results and Volume Growth Rigidity of Gradient Ricci Almost Solitons: Abstract

 \section{Abstract}

-In this paper, we establish a new volume comparison theorem for a complete manifold with a function $\rho(x)$ as the lower bound of the Bakry-Emery Ricci curvature.
-As applications, we obtain a new volume growth rigidity result of the gradient Ricci almost solitons.
-Furthermore, we extend the results of Cao and Zhou \cite{CZ} to shrinking gradient Ricci almost solitons and get the rigidity result with respect to the maximal volume growth.
+In this paper, we establish a new volume comparison theorem for complete Riemannian manifolds with Bakry--\'{E}mery Ricci curvature bounded below by a function $\rho(x)$.
+By constructing a twisted product model space, we derive a new volume growth rigidity result for gradient Ricci almost solitons.
+A key feature of our approach is the characterization of the equality case through a generalized Riccati equation.
+Furthermore, we investigate shrinking gradient Ricci almost solitons by deriving potential function estimates, proving that the manifold is isometric to the Gaussian shrinking soliton if the volume growth bound is attained for all $r > 0$.